muradain/improved-potato/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
-       * GitHub username 1:       name 1:
+       * GitHub username 1: Aussie214       name 1: Austin Wilson
-       * GitHub username 2:       name 2:
+       * GitHub username 2: ktschroeder     name 2: Kyle Schroeder
-       * GitHub username 3:       name 3:
+       * GitHub username 3: muradain      name 3: Riley Bridges
        * GitHub username 4:       name 4:
        * GitHub username 5:       name 5:
    * When did you complete this exercise?
+   Monday October 29th, at 4 PM
    * How long did it take your team to complete this exercise?
+   An hour

 ## Table of Contents